David A. Noebel: Life

 Noebel was educated at the Milwaukee Bible College (now Grace Christian University), Hope College (Holland, Michigan, B.A.), and the University of Tulsa (M.A.).
 He studied philosophy in graduate school at the University of Wisconsin–Madison.
 He was ordained a minister in 1961.
 He was pastor of Grace Bible Church, Madison, Wisconsin.

-In 1962 Noebel founded Summit Ministries, a Christian leadership training organization designed as an educational Christian ministry.
-He believes that countless Christian youth have fallen victim to the popular ideas of our modern world, and that most have adopted these ideas into their own worldview, while still others go on to renounce their Christian faith altogether.
-Summit views its role as equipping and supporting rising generations to embrace God’s truth and champion a biblical worldview.
-He directed Summit Ministries since 1964 until the board unanimously endorsed Dr. Jeff Myers as its 2nd president upon the retirement of Dr. David Noebel.
+In 1962, Noebel founded Summit Ministries, a Christian leadership training organization designed as an educational Christian ministry.
+It was founded on his belief that modern society is harmful to Christian youth and affects their worldview, potentially causing them to renounce their Christian faith.
+He directed Summit Ministries since 1964 until his retirement, when the board unanimously endorsed Jeff Myers to succeed his retirement.
 The ministry grew in size considerably after being mentioned on James Dobson's radio show.

-In 1965 Noebel wrote a pamphlet, "Communism, Hypnotism and The Beatles."
+In 1965, Noebel wrote a pamphlet, "Communism, Hypnotism and The Beatles."
 It was followed in 1966 by Rhythm, Riots, and Revolution, which added to the debate about the presence of Communism in music, especially folk and folk rock.
 He saw contemporary popular music as a Soviet plot to brainwash American youth.
-Unlike some other religious critics of popular music, he backed up his analysis with references outside the Bible, using scholarly footnotes and quotations.
-His work was influential and widely adopted by later critics of rock music.
+Unlike some other religious critics of popular music, he defended his analysis with references outside the Bible, using scholarly footnotes and quotations.
+His work was widely adopted by later critics of rock music.

 From 1971–1977, Noebel served as vice-president and president, as well as professor of Biblical Studies at American Christian College, founded by the evangelist Billy James Hargis in Tulsa, Oklahoma.
-He is a member of the American Philosophical Association and the Southwestern Philosophical Society.
+He also joined the American Philosophical Association and the Southwestern Philosophical Society.
 He joined the John Birch Society in the 1960s, but left in 1986.

-Over the next several years, Noebel wrote about the dangers of popular music, homosexuality and AIDS.
+Over the next several years, Noebel wrote about the dangers he saw in popular music, homosexuality and AIDS.
 Christian Crusade Recordings of Tulsa released a spoken word album, The Marxist Minstrels (1973).
 Its back cover promotes the book by the same name.
 Published in 1973, it expanded on Noebel's theories about Communist intentions in rock music.
 Noebel wrote The Homosexual Revolution (1977), dedicated to Anita Bryant.
 He says that "homosexuality rapidly is becoming one of America's most serious social problems."
 He later co-authored AIDS: Acquired Immune Deficiency Syndrome: A Special Report (1986), and contributed frequent articles against homosexuality to The Journal.

 In 1991, he wrote Understanding the Times: The Religious Worldviews of Our Day and the Search for Truth, a textbook interpreting current intellectual movements, including biblical Christianity, secular humanism, Marxism–Leninism, the New Age Movement, Islam, and postmodernism.
 It is widely used among Protestant schools, churches and colleges, either in its unabridged or abridged formats.
 Ministry Watch described it as his most notable book.
 The author D. J. Grothe cited it as changing his life, inadvertently, by introducing him to humanism.